-With a complicated and difficult Spring Term behind us and an ongoing pandemic that brings so much uncertainty, teachers are now turning to their plans for teaching in the next academic year.
-We don’t know what fall or spring will look like.
-We don’t know whether we will be meeting with students in person or online or in some combination.
+The University's current plan for this term is that classes will meet in person.
 It would likely be prudent to plan for flexibility for ourselves and for our students, given that there will be risk of illness and times when both teachers and students may not be able to attend class.
-This doesn’t mean that we need to plan three courses: an in-person course, an online course, and a hybrid course.
+This doesn’t mean that we need to plan two courses: an in-person course and an online course.
 But it does mean that we should plan for resilience: plan for being able to respond to the current conditions and plan for some redundancy, so that, for example, if someone has to miss class, they can get caught up with some ease.

 This page will offer some strategies for planning your writing-intensive course to be resilient in this way.
 An advantage is that doing so will also make your course more accessible to writers with disabilities or those who simply learn better if they can use different modes of learning or engage with material several times rather than just once in class.

 We have included below a few selected links to resources that are relevant and helpful for teachers who are re-imagining their courses for the current circumstances, but we aren’t presenting an expansive list of potential tools and platforms.
 While there are lots of good tools available, we are assuming below that teachers are using Canvas, Zoom, and Panopto.

 In this context, we see resilience as course design (goals, lessons, readings, discussions, assignments, and feedback) that will work for your class whether you are teaching online, in person, or a combination as needed by the situation, including your health and that of your students.